turretcss/turretcss/README.md

 See [the Releases section of our GitHub project](https://github.com/turretcss/turret/releases) for changelogs for each release version of turretcss.

-Release announcement posts on [the official turretcss blog](http://turretcss.com/blog) contain summaries of the most noteworthy changes made in each release.

 ## Creators

 **Scott de Jonge**